bgoodwine/HDF5/docs/README.md

 ![](./column_wise.png)

-Say for this dataset with (A, 1) dimensional chunks, you want to access one row of data, seen in oragne above.
+Say for this dataset with (A, 1) dimensional chunks, you want to access one row of data, seen in orange above.
 To access that small square of orange data in the chunk, you have to read the entire chunk into the chunk cache before you can read in the orange data you actually want to access.
 So, to access the entire row, you would actually have to read in the entire file from disk!

 ![](./row_wise.png)